ADACS-Australia/swinburne-rc-docs/docs/networks.md

 Now when you launch an instance with this network, it will have access to the outside internet, and thus be able to access the OpenStack metadata service on boot to inject your SSH key and determine its own hostname.

-Note however, that your instance will still not be accessible from the internet, as it does not have a public IP address.
+Note, however, that your instance will still not be accessible from the internet, as it does not have a public IP address.

 ## Floating IP
 Advanced networking also allows the use of Floating IP addresses.
 Floating IP addresses are IP addresses dedicated to a project (subject to quota allowance) and can be attached to an instance that is part of a private network in order to create a public presence for that instance.
 Because Floating IP addresses are dedicated to a project, it makes it possible to maintain a public IP address for an instance after termination.